ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

 * `peerswap_init_routehints`
   - The forwarder MUST select any short channel ID, with any value (existing or not, plausible or not).
-  - The forwarder appends the node ID of the sender of the message and the selected short channel ID, as well as its typical `cltv_expiry_delta`, as a new entry at the end of this array.
+  - The forwarder appends the selected short channel ID and its own node ID, as well as its typical `cltv_expiry_delta`, as a new entry at the end of this array.
-  - The array MUST be of length 5 or shorter.
+  - The resulting array MUST be of length 5 or shorter.
 * `peerswap_init_channel_view_msat`
   - The forwarder MUST replace this entirely with its view of the channels between itself and the node it intends to forward the